umutacar/DC/tex/README.md

 *  We have four levels of sectioning: chapter, section, subsection, subsubsection

-  These have to be "properly nested" as in the order above.
-For example, "subsubsection" inside "section" is disallowed.
+  These don't have to be "properly nested"

   Each section has the form:
   X ::= heading + label + block + paragraphs + subX